Orange-Logic/Cortex_Application_ContentBrowserSDK/README.md

   * Handle encrypted asset thumbnails (https://link.orangelogic.com/Tasks/4152M3)
 * May 29, 2024 - v1.1.0
   * Add the ability to select a proxy in the GAB UI
-  * Handle authentication when reopening the GAP
+  * Handle authentication when reopening the GAB